-For many companies today, one of their most valuable assets is their Intellectual Property (IP).
-Companies must take appropriate steps to protect the value of this asset, as they would any physical asset, yet must also utilize it to its full potential.
+One of the most valuable assets many companies possess is their intellectual property.
+Companies must take appropriate steps to protect the value of this asset just as they would with any physical asset.

-A non-disclosure agreement (NDA), sometimes called a confidentiality agreement, allows a company to share its IP with others, whose input it needs, without unduly jeopardizing that information.
-For example, if you have a new product or feature in development, but you need to consult an expert for advice on how to proceed, an appropriate NDA can ensure that the expert doesn't hand the details of your new product to a competitor of yours.
+A nondisclosure agreement (NDA), sometimes called a confidentiality agreement, allows a company to share its intellectual property with others whose input it needs without unduly jeopardizing that information.
+For example, if you have a new product or feature in development but you need to consult an expert for advice on how to proceed, an appropriate NDA can ensure that the expert doesn't hand the details of your new product to a competitor.

-Johns Hopkins University uses NDAs to preserve unfiled patent rights, trade secrets, business plans, and other confidential and proprietary information and requires them of their researchers.
+Johns Hopkins University, for example, uses NDAs to preserve unfiled patent rights, trade secrets, business plans, and other confidential and proprietary information, and requires them of their researchers.

 Why An NDA?

-You use a non-disclosure agreement when you have information that you need to give to someone, but you don't want them to pass that information to anyone else.
+You use a nondisclosure agreement when you have information you need to give to someone, but you don't want them to pass that information to anyone else.
 This might occur because:

 - You have developed a prototype of a new widget.
-Before you decide whether or not to produce it, you need to get a cost estimate form a fab shop
+Before you decide whether to produce it, you need to get a cost estimate from a fabrication shop.

-- You want to respond to a confidential RFP from the government but no one in your organization can write the proposal.
-You need to hire an outsider, but don't want him disclosing to your competitors what he learns
+- You want to respond to a confidential request for proposal from the government but no one in your organization can write the proposal.
+You need to hire an outsider but don't want him disclosing to your competitors what he learns.

 - You are trying to sell your company and the buyer wants details on your operations.
-You are concerned that they not cancel the deal as soon as they learn all your secrets and go use them themselves.
+You want to prevent them from canceling the deal as soon as they learn all your secrets and using them themselves.

 As with any legal document, you should consult with a trained professional.
-Do not rely on forms you take off the Internet and edit unless you are qualified to do so.
-For those for whom it is appropriate, here are a couple of sample blank NDAs.
+Do not rely on forms you take off the internet and edit unless you are qualified to do so.